Christianity in India: Art and architecture

 After the arrival of Vasco da Gama and more especially after the commencement of Portuguese rule in India, distinct patterns of Christian art developed within the areas of Portuguese influence, mostly along the coasts of the peninsula.
 The Portuguese commissioned monumental buildings and promoted architecture more than any other form of fine art.
 St. Francis Church, Kochi is the first European place of worship in India and incidentally also the place where Vasco da Gama was first buried.
 The Christian art of Goa reached its climax in church building, laying the foundations of Indian Baroque.

 Indian Christian architecture during the British Raj has expanded into several different styles as a result of extensive church building in different parts of the country.
 The style that was most patronised is generally referred to as the British Regency style followed by Neo-Gothic and Gothic Revival architecture.
 Most Protestant cathedrals and churches in India conform to the Neo-Gothic and Gothic Revival architecture styles.
 The adaptation of European architectural elements to the tropical climate in India has resulted in the creation of the Indo-Gothic style.
-St. Paul's Cathedral, Kolkata is a typical example of this style.
-St. Mary's church, Chennai, the first Anglican Church built east of the Suez is one of the first examples of British colonial architecture in India.
+St. Paul's Cathedral, Kolkata, is a typical example of this style.
+St. Mary's Church, Chennai, the first Anglican church built east of the Suez, is one of the first examples of British colonial architecture in India.
 French and Danish influences on Christian art and architecture in India can be seen in their respective colonies.

+Kerala Christians have a unique tradition of photographing funerals.